lenagroeger/Photoshop-NICAR/README.md

-6. You should see a little box with a photo, we'll refer to that as a single "frame."
+6. You should see a little box with a photo, we'll refer to that as a single "frame." <br>
 ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/photogif3b.jpg)

-7. Go ahead and set the duration for .5 seconds.
+7. Go ahead and set the duration for .5 seconds. <br>
 ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/photogif6.jpg)

-8. And then set the looping to FOREVER (I mean, go big or go home).
+8. And then set the looping to FOREVER (I mean, go big or go home). <br>
 ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/photogif7.jpg)

 9. Now we need to make a second frame with the other photo.
+You can do this two ways.
+We'll do the manual way first.
 Click on the new page button.
 ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/photogif3c.jpg)

 10. You should see a new frame appear.